-When the weapon is a pebble, as in this poem, the injury is to herself; when the Diehl, Joanne Friedrick of the character of the power, the result is different.
+When the weapon is a pebble, as in this poem, the injury is to herself; when the weapon is the word, with its attribute of power, the result is different.

-Downloaded on Friedrick white other options were there?
+One asks, what other options were there?
 The choice of passive aggression based upon waiting, upon watching, upon writing an encoded death sentence that provides her with renewed life becomes a mode of victory.

-Mine Enemy-is growing old-I have at last Revenge- The Palate of the Hate departs-If any would avenge
+Mine Enemy-is growing old- I have at last Revenge- The Palate of the Hate departs- If any would avenge